Tyler-Duckworth/WOPR-JR-C/README.md

 Using WPILib and Kauai Labs for sources.

 Great thanks to [FRC Team #612](https://github.com/Team612/612-2017) for helping give me something to base this repo off of.

+A good general exercise in writing in C++.